Integrate Google Analytics with Xero

 Refund credit notes, reverse a payment, apply payments to approved AR and AP invoices, and refund prepayments and overpayments.
 Then, use your payment data to track how much you are making from specific customers or during specific time periods.
 This will allow you to hone your marketing efforts and score leads more effectively.

-Review your most commonly viewed reports, and use data to improve your efficiency and gain actionable insight.
+Review your most commonly viewed reports in Xero, and use data to improve your efficiency and gain actionable insight.